 In the past decade, the topic of “sustainability trends” has been a subject of great discussion.
 As we approach a new decade with our climate in crisis, it becomes more important than ever to keep up with and invest in the latest in sustainability efforts- particularly in the world of business.
-We asked over one hundred eco-minded business leaders what they saw as the sustainability trends that will shape the next decade.
+To discover the current environmental trends in business, we asked over one hundred eco-minded business leaders what they saw as the sustainability trends that will shape the next decade.
 Here are the top ten trends they identified.
 From relying on renewable energy to eating smarter, we were excited to see that they were largely positive and optimistic!

 1. CHANGES TO ENERGY PRODUCTION